Gurge44/EndlessHostRoles/README.md

 - More customizable settings; More reasonable default settings
 - Starting Kill Cooldown setting
 - Better confirm ejections text
-- Brand new HUD text
+- Brand-new HUD text
 - Better role summary
 - Option to use Pet button instead of Vent, Shapeshift or Sabotage (assigns the Pusheen pet to everyone at the start of the game)
 - Smaller mod version text and smaller credentials text (imo it was annoying that it covered a quarter of the screen)
 - Players have their name displayed with their color on the ejection screen
-- Everyone knows how many killers remain after each ejection (even if no one was ejected, like it was a skip or a tie)
+- How many killers remain after each ejection (even if no one was ejected, like it was a skip or a tie) is displayed below everyone's name
 - You can chat during the game if the game mode is FFA
 - Simplified and shortened role descriptions
 - Loading animation